tymyrddin/blue-dfir/source/docs/notes/forensics.md

 Media file parsers use techniques to identify patterns or signatures associated with particular file formats and types.
 Most file types contain headers and footers that make them readable to the applications handling them; these applications render the file as intended for use by the user.
 The use of carving tools allows for selecting a set of file types to recover from a piece of media.
 Media carving can be quite useful in order to acquire deleted files such as previously deleted images.

 Other parsers are useful for examining one of the most common electronic communication protocols: email.
-Email parsers can crawl through the raw data copied from a digital device and render individual emails in a manner that makes it easier to analyze them in later phases of an investigation.
+Email parsers can crawl through the raw data copied from a digital device and render individual emails in a manner that makes it easier to analyse them in later phases of an investigation.

 The parsing of proprietary files and objects requires examining the information contained within files.